 FAQs

-2. How do door and window sensors trigger an alarm?
+4. How do door and window sensors trigger an alarm?

 Door and window contacts use a magnetic connection.
-When the system is armed, and a door or window opens, the magnetic link breaks, sending a signal to the control panel to trigger the alarm.
+When the system is armed and a door or window opens, the magnetic link breaks, sending a signal to the control panel to trigger the alarm.
 They are simple, reliable, and essential for perimeter protection.

-3. What’s the difference between motion detectors and glass break detectors?
+5. What’s the difference between motion detectors and glass break detectors?

 Motion detectors sense movement inside a room by detecting changes in infrared heat, while glass break detectors listen for the specific sound frequency of breaking glass.
 Used together, they provide layered protection against both forced entry and internal movement.

-6. Do I need a monitored alarm system?
+6. Do I need alarm monitoring?

 7. How do alarm systems detect faults or tampering?